zz-47/-optimization-gradient-lora/README.md

 | C4 | The criteria are layer-local | steps and costs differ | s* clusters (110–118); cost spans 0.28–6.4× | ✅ Holds — a universal cut is unsafe |

 **Verdict in one line.** The merge is free — exact to 2.8e-7 by linearity — but the gradient-norm plateau is *not* the loss-floor point: the loss improves ~6× after `‖∇B‖` falls 2 orders, and cutting there costs 6.8× at the core matrix (and varies 0.28–6.4× per layer).
 The corrected recipe: **merge by linearity, gate stop/freeze on the loss floor, not the gradient norm.**

----

-## What this series builds toward

-The 13-repo study series maps LoRA from decomposition through deployment on CPU-only real SLM weights.
-This repo is the mechanism core: unit 1 measures the path, unit 2 the landing, unit 3 shows the constraint wins by filtering the harmful tail, units 4–5 map the rank·LR·α operating space, unit 6 turns the norm plateau into a merge criterion (early stop, freeze, exact merge).
-Each notebook is self-contained and every number is measured on real matrices.